alexpyattaev/doublezero_monitor/README.md

 # doublezero monitor

-Simple daemon to monitor quality of DZ connection and detect subtle failure modes that DZ daemon can not detect on its own.
+Simple daemon to monitor quality of [DoubleZero](https://doublezero.xyz/) connection and detect subtle failure modes that `doublezerod` daemon can not detect on its own.

 *These scripts may modify nftables state and may interact with the validator*.
 Please understand what the entire script does before running it to make sure it will not break